-Better Coordination of Mitigation Requirements Among Regulatory Agencies is Needed for the protection of the health and safety of the community.
+Better Coordination of Mitigation Requirements Among Regulatory Agencies is Needed

+Complying with multiple and often conflicting mitigation requirements of state and federal agencies has become increasingly common, often driving up the price tag on projects and delaying projects which often are responsible for the protection of the health and safety of the community.
 It has become increasingly difficult to comply with conflicting regulations that govern day-to-day operations and the building of infrastructure projects.